The Trinity College Foundation Studies course is uniquely structured with exciting core and elective subjects.

 Trinity College admissions staff will assess your application and ensure you receive an offer for the intake that best suits your academic and English requirements.

-A majority of Trinity College students will commence studies in one of the two yearly Main Intakes, in February and August.
+A majority of Trinity College students will commence studies in one of the two yearly Standard intakes, in February and August.
 This is the standard type of intake at Trinity College.

-Some students 'fast track' their studies by starting later than the usual Main Intake.
-Fast track study is an intensive study style with higher entry requirements than Main intakes.
+Some students 'fast track' their studies by starting later than the usual Standard intake.
+Fast Track is an intensive study style with higher entry requirements than Standard intakes.

 Note: Music is not available in the Fast Track intake.

-For more information on intake types and upcoming intake dates, read the Trinity College Foundation Studies Prospectus.
+For further course information, read the Trinity College Foundation Studies Prospectus.